microsoft/genaiscript/docs/src/content/docs/reference/token.md

 GenAIScript will try to find the connection token from various sources:

--   a `.env` file in the root of your project.
+-   a `.env` file in the root of your project (VSCode and CLI)
--   environment variables set in the CLI, typically within your CI/CD environment.
+-   environment variables, typically within your CI/CD environment (CLI only)
+-   Visual Studio Language Models (VSCode only)

-## .env file
+## .env file or process environment

 The extension also supports the following set of variables: